|Course Dates (2017/18):||20- 22 November 2017

 The course is assessed by means of a one hour multi-choice examination, an identification test, a written project and a field-based oral exam.

-The qualification awarded at the end of the course by BASIS (Registration) Ltd. is a legal requirement for those engaged in selling pesticides, or advising on their use.
+The qualification awarded by BASIS (Registration) Ltd. is a legal requirement for those engaged in selling pesticides, or advising on their use.